 In PE, our intent for the curriculum is to enthuse and inspire pupils to participate fully and develop a lifelong love of physical activity, sport and exercise.
-With our Senior PE Coach, we use 'The Power Of PE' Planning, which helps instill Physical Education at the heart of the school life.
+With our Senior PE Coach, we use Get Set 4 PE planning, which helps instill Physical Education at the heart of the school life.
 We achieve this by creating cross curricular links in PE with our topics taught in class.

 Children have the chance to learn and work on their fundamental skills, before moving on to use those skills in team games and specific sports.